HazyResearch/deepdive/doc/labeling.md

 {% endraw %}

 ### 2.3.
-Browse the Predictions with Features and Weights
+Browse the predictions with features and weights

 Now, the user can see all the features next to their learned weights shown below.
 By looking at the features through this task, the user can discover some features that work well or not as well and can come up with a more data-driven idea for improving the application's performance for the next iteration.